vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 }
 ```

+This mode eliminates URL redaction issues by disallowing any redaction of the URL.

 #### 2. URL prefix verification

 Use the `verifyWithUrlPrefix` function to validate that the redacted URL starts with a known prefix.
 Example: